Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 A guitarist plays rasgueados matching the intensity and rhythm of the dancing and singing.

-Many guitar composers have adapted rasgueado techniques.
-These are often used for emotional intensity or as a homage to the flamenco style.
+Many guitar composers have adapted right hand techniques like rasgueado.
+These are often used for emotional intensity or as a homage to the Spanish guitar style.

-Picado is a technique utilized by flamenco guitarists.
-Picado is when a guitarist pushes the string into the guitar using a right-hand finger.
+Picado is a finger picking technique utilized in flamenco guitar playing.
+Picado is when a guitarist pushes the string into the guitar using fingers on the right hand (plucking hand).

 The sound is sweeter for melodic passages.
 And the technique also allows the fingers to alternate quickly for fast passages.